What's it like to study with the Open University?

 How long you'll need to spend studying depends on lots of things, like whether you study part time (60 credits) or full time (120 credits), your subject, how much background knowledge you have, and your approach to learning.

-My OU study doesn't take me anywhere near as long as the OU suggests that it will, but I still spend a significant amount of time studying and completing TMAs.
+My OU study doesn't take me anywhere near as long as the OU suggests it will, but I still spend a significant amount of time studying and completing TMAs.
 Studying a degree is a big commitment.
 It's an enjoyable one, but you need to be dedicated to your subject.

 You have to motivate yourself